zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/ToolBarItem.md

     ?>

 ### click
 Specifies the click event handler of the button.
-Applicable only for commands of type Button and SplitButton.
+Applicable only for commands of type button and splitButton.

 #### Returns
 `\Kendo\UI\ToolBarItem`